konlin008/LMS/README.md

 - 🔐 **User Authentication & Role Management**
   Secure login system with roles like Admin, Instructor, and Student.

-- 📚 **Course Management**
-  Create, update, and manage courses.
-Students can enroll in and access course materials.

 - 📝 **Assignments & Grading**
   Upload assignments and allow instructors to review and grade submissions.